Films with Special Guests

 Over six decades, photographer Steve Schapiro bore witness to some of the most significant social and cultural moments in modern American history such as the civil rights movement, March on Washington for Jobs and Freedom and the Selma to Montgomery marches.
 Shot shortly before his passing by filmmaker Maura Smith, Steve Schapiro: Being Everywhere is a loving tribute to a man who was the quintessential “fly on the wall,” waiting for moments to unfold and capturing them with a naturalism and skill that’s nothing short of dazzling.
 A Q&A with Maura Smith follows the film.

-Bad Shabbos with Special Guests Adam Mitchell and John Bedford Lloyd
+Bad Shabbos with Special Guest John Bedford Lloyd

 - Sun, Apr 26